 We use simulations to study the effectiveness of our edge router design.
-The ns-2 simulator with the differentiated services implementation of Nortel Networks is used.
-We use the following RED parameters {minth, maxth, Pmax]: for DP0 {40, 55, 0.02}; for DP1 {25, 40, 0.05}; and for DP2 {10, 25, 0.1} (as suggested in Reference 23). $w_q$ is 0.002 for all REDs.
+The ns-2 simulator [31] with the differentiated services implementation of Nortel Networks [38] is used.
+We use the following RED parameters { $min{th}$ , $max{th}$ , $P{max}$ }: for DP0 {40, 55, 0.02}; for DP1 {25, 40, 0.05}; and for DP2 {10, 25, 0.1} (as suggested by [32]). $w_q$ is 0.002 for all REDs.
 TCP New Reno is used with a packet size of 1024 bytes and a maximum window of 64 packets.
-We vary the number of micro-flows (where a micro-flow represents a single TCP/UDP connection) per aggregate from 10 to 200.
+We vary the number of micro-flows (where a microflow represents a single TCP/UDP connection) per aggregate from 10 to 200.
 We compute the following performance metrics:

-Throughput.-This denotes the average bytes received by the receiver application over simulation time.
+- Throughput.
+This denotes the average bytes received by the receiver application over simulation time.
 A higher throughput usually means better service for the application (e.g., shorter completion time for an FTP flow).
-For the ISP, higher throughput implies that links are well-utilized.

-Packet drop ratio.-This is the ratio of total packets dropped to the total packets sent.
-A user can specify for certain applications that packet drop should not exceed a certain threshold.

-Packet delay.-For delay sensitive application like Telnet, the packet delay is a user metric.

-Response time.-This is the time between sending a request to a Web server and receiving the response back from the server.
+For the ISP, higher throughput implies that links are well-utilized. - Packet Drop Ratio.
+This is the ratio of total packets dropped to the total packets sent.
+A user can specify for certain applications that packet drop should not exceed a certain threshold. - Packet Delay.
+For delay sensitive application like Telnet, the packet delay is a user metric. - Response Time.
+This is the time between sending a request to a Web server and receiving the response back from the server.

-7. Simulation Results
+7 Simulation Results